Tech to Table

 Part 1.
 Deliver Proteins

 Chapter 1.
-Josh Tetrick, JUST—Rethinking the Chicken and the Egg
+Josh Tetrick, Eat Just—Rethinking the Chicken and the Egg

 Chapter 2.
-Uma Valeti, Memphis Meats—Avoiding Animal Slaughter
+Uma Valeti, UPSIDE Foods—Avoiding Animal Slaughter

 Chapter 3.
 Patrick Brown, Impossible Foods—Making Burgers from Plants